chebfun/chebsite/docs/functions/chebmatrix/matrix.md

 ---
-title: """matrix"""
+title: "matrix"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """matrix"""
+function_name: "matrix"
-snippet: """Discretize a CHEBMATRIX as an ordinary matrix."""
+snippet: "Discretize a CHEBMATRIX as an ordinary matrix."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- MATRIX   Discretize a CHEBMATRIX as an ordinary matrix.
+<pre class="help-text"> MATRIX   Discretize a CHEBMATRIX as an ordinary matrix.
     M = MATRIX(A, DIM) discretizes each block in the chebmatrix A using the dimension vector DIM for all functions.
 In case the domain of A has breakpoints, the vector DIM must specify the desired discretization